wiskandar-coder/Prediction-of-Seattle-Building-Energy-Consumption/README.md

 # Prediction-of-Seattle-Building-Energy-Consumption
-The project is for predciting energy consumption and GHG emission of Seattle buildings.
+The project is for predicting energy consumption and GHG emission of Seattle buildings.